-This was our list of 10 best tailgate speakers.
+This was our list of 10 best tailgate speakers in 2023.
 We have tried (and hopefully succeeded) to offer something for everyone.
 We are more than happy if this list was helpful to you.

 In case you want to keep searching, we’ve made a short buyer’s guide where you can find some useful pieces of advice oh how to find the best tailgate speaker.

 Buyer’s Guide – How to Find the Best Tailgate Speaker for Your Needs